Al-gore-ithm/grgsm_scanner-GUI/README.md

 # grgsm_scanner-GUI
 # Create a simple GUI for Gr-GSM Scanner

-# Create a GUI for Gr-GSM using Zenity that enables easy control of bands of oepration and gain.
+# Create a GUI for Gr-GSM using Zenity that enables easy control of bands of operation and gain.
 This GUI also lets you add a session tag / location and stores the collected data as .csv files for ease of use.

 # Identify a suitable data storage location, I created a folder within documents for this: